H-Gab/pwdsecurity/README.md

 # pwdsecurity

-Leet : fait de remplacer a par @,4 ... -> faire un dictionnaire/liste/csv de correspondances
-Date handling : trouver un moyen de gérer les dates (changer ordre, différentes combinaisons...)
+Leet, date handling
-Dictionnary : find a good dictionnary to modify (John the ripper ?) nickNames : convert names into nicknames country : deduct informations from countries ?
-Famous sports/artists/groups... animals : find animals names
+Nicknames handling : convert names into nicknames country : deduct informations from countries ?
+Famous sports/artists/groups...

 genDic : function to aggregate everything in order to create different passwords

+## To do list

 - option to choose the complexity of the leet (none,basic,complex)
 - option to concatenate the dates with special characters
+- add time/storage estimator and the possibility to continue/teminate the process

 ## Resources